 It’s all very confusing.

 Well, it depends on what you mean by ‘real.’
 Pain is a subjective experience.
-The only reason we know it exists is because most of us experience it for ourselves.
+The only reason we know it exists is that most of us experience it for ourselves.
 If you were to zoom in on the chemistry of pain – and see the electrical signals travelling up and down nerve endings – you would see that something was happening.

 When most people describe the pain they experience, typically, they use words that refer to emotional states or outcomes.
 Depression, anger, fear, and sadness all seem to cause pain, independent of any physical injury.
 But are these experiences the same as the regular pain you get when you stub your toe or burn your hand on the kettle?
 As well, emotional and physical pain experiences are further complicated when experienced by Empaths or Highly Sensitive People.